Death Toll From Israeli Airstrikes On Lebanon Rises To 558

 Date

-(MENAFN- IANS) Beirut, Sep 24 (IANS) The death toll from intensive Israeli airstrikes on Lebanon since Monday reached 558, including 50 children and 94 women, with injuries reaching 1,835, Lebanese health Minister Firas Abiad said on Tuesday.
+BEIRUT, Sept 25 (NNN-NNA) – The death toll from intensive Israeli airstrikes on southern and eastern Lebanon since Monday reached 558, including 50 children and 94 women, with injuries reaching 1,835, Lebanese health Minister, Firas Abiad, said yesterday.

-Abiad said the airstrikes targeted 14 ambulances, killing four paramedics and injuring 16 others.
+Abiad said, the airstrikes from the bloodthirsty war-mongering Zionist army, targeted 14 ambulances, killing four paramedics and injuring 16 others.

-He condemned the Israeli forces for targeting civilians, medical teams, and the Bint Jbeil hospital, Xinhua news agency reported.
+He condemned the Israeli Zionist forces for targeting civilians, medical teams, and the Bint Jbeil hospital.

-The Israeli army has launched intensive airstrikes on villages and towns in southern and eastern Lebanon since Monday, displacing thousands of families to safer areas.
+The Israeli Zionist army has launched intensive airstrikes on villages and towns in southern and eastern Lebanon since Monday, displacing thousands of families.– NNN-NNA

-Since October 8, 2023, Hezbollah and the Israeli army have been exchanging fire across the Lebanese-Israeli border, raising concerns of a broader conflict as the war between Hamas and Israel continues in the Gaza Strip.

 Legal Disclaimer: